charlielu04/CMSC472_2024_HW3/README.md

 # Leaderboard

 Things just got more interesting!
 The top-10 testset accuracies in class will be displayed in a leaderboard which will be updated twice:
-1. Intermediate round: Submit your `challenge_3_results_nickname.pth` from exercise 8 in ELMS by **March 26 5.00pm**.
+1. Intermediate round: Submit your `challenge_3_results_nickname.pth` from exercise 8 to ELMS by **March 26 5.00pm**.
 Find the nickname rules under section 8.
 2. Final round: After your final submission.

 **Submissions with the top-3 accuracies in class on the *testset* during the *final round* will win lucrative ~~cash prizes~~ bonus points!**